uchicago-CAPP30121-aut-2022/capp-camp/docs/advanced/1-file_permissions.md

 # File Permissions

-Sometimes we want to restrict who can access certain resources on the file system.
+Sometimes we want to restrict who can access certain resources on the Linux file system.

 Most file systems assign "File Permissions" (or just permissions) to specific users and groups of users.
-Unix is no different.
+Unix-type systems are no different.
 File permissions dictate who can read (view), write (create/edit), and execute (run) files on a file system.

 All directories and files are owned by a user.
 Each user can be a member of one or more groups.
 To see your groups, enter the command `groups` into the command line.

+### Scopes and Permissions

 File permissions in Unix systems are managed in three distinct scopes.
 Each scope has a distinct set of permissions.